Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.fr-fr.md

 ### Parallel tool calls

 Some models are able to generate multiple tool calls in one round (see the time-tracking tutorial above for an example).
 To control this behavior, the OpenAI specification allows to pass a `parallel_tool_calls` boolean parameter.

 If `false`, the model can only generate one tool call at most.
 This case is currently not supported by AI Endpoints.

 If you need your system to process only one tool call at a time, or if the model you are using doesn't support multiple tool calls, we suggest you pick the first one, process it, and call the model again.

-Please note that LLaMa models don't support multiple tool calls between users and assistants messages.
+Please note that LLaMa models do not support multiple tool calls between users and assistants messages.

 ### Prompting & additional parameters

 Some additional considerations regarding prompts and model parameters:

 - Most models tend to perform better when using lower temperature for function calling.
 - The use of a system prompt is recommended, to ground the model into using the tools at its disposal.
 Whether a system prompt is defined or not, a description of the tools will usually be included in the tokens sent to the model (see the model chat template for more details).
 - If you know in advance that your model needs to call tools, use the `tool_choice=required` parameter to make sure it generates at least one tool call.